1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 - Can step in as a contributor on any team when needed.
 - Can collaborate with internal and external stakeholders in any department, team, or client when technical presence is required.
 - Acts as an external facing advocate and technical authority for Beyond Engineering, drives talent acquisition.
+- Lead defcon resolutions to ensure the solution taking place is the right one.

 </td></tr>
 </table>